bzaczynski/materials/wordcount/solution/script_02.md

 # ...
 ```

-I can access the `stdin` object, which stands for standard input, and I can call its `.read()` method.
-If I don't provide any arguments to the method, then it'll read data until receiving the End-of-File control character or when there's no more data in the stream:
+This module conveniently exposes the `stdin` object, which stands for standard input.
+I can call the `.read()` method on it.
+If I don't provide any arguments to the method, then it'll keep reading data until encountering the End-of-File control character or when there's no more data in the stream:

 ```python
 import sys